 The Student Engagement Office never stopped operations.
 Throughout the last several months, virtual events have been provided to current and prospective students.
 We plan to resume a combination of safe, in-person and virtual events in the fall.
 For the most updated details, please see the Student Life section in our Ready.
 Set.
 Forward!
 Plan.

 Over the past several months, the Atlantic East Conference and member institutions have worked tirelessly to formulate resocialization plans for the return of intercollegiate athletics to our campuses.
-The health and safety of its member institutions' communities and overall well-being of our student-athletes are top priorities; therefore, on July 22, 20202, the Atlantic East Conference Board of Presidents unanimously decided to postpone all Atlantic East Fall 2020 athletics competitions and championships.
+The health and safety of its member institutions' communities and overall well-being of our student-athletes are top priorities.
 Pending NCAA approval, the Atlantic East Conference will conduct fall sport championships in the Spring 2021 semester.
-Marywood's traditional fall sport teams (men’s and women’s soccer; men’s and women’s cross country; field hockey; volleyball), as well as dual-season teams that normally compete in the fall and spring (men’s and women’s rugby; men’s and women’s golf, men’s and women’s tennis), will not compete in the Fall 2020 semester.
-Traditional spring sport teams will not have competition as part of their non-traditional seasons in the fall.
-A decision on winter sports will be made at a later date.
-For more details, please see the Athletics Section in the Student Life area of our Ready.
-Set.
-Forward!
-Plan or see the article on the Marywood Athletics website.
-Any questions can be directed to firstname.lastname@example.org.
+Marywood's traditional fall sport teams (men’s and women’s soccer; men’s and women’s cross country; field hockey; volleyball), as well as dual-season teams that normally compete in the fall and spring (men’s and women’s rugby; men’s and women’s golf, men’s and women’s tennis), did not compete in the Fall 2020 semester.
+Traditional spring sport teams did not have competition as part of their non-traditional seasons in the fall.
+The hope is that we will be able to hold a modified fall schedule in the spring.
+We hope to have more guidance/decisions following the Atlantic East Conference Presidents’ meeting on December 18.
+Any updates will be communicated in a timely manner.

 Prospective Students and Visitors